-“Oh….” said the man, and starts to walk away.
-Turning back now and then, a little unsure.
+“Oh….” said the man, and he started to walk away.
+Turning back and looking at me a few times, a little unsure.

 Giristroula strode up close to my face.
 “Why did you say that?” she hissed.

-Mr Ramesh at our hotel told them they must start early to Agra to see the Taj Mahal.
+Mr Ramesh at our hotel told us we must start early to Agra to see the Taj Mahal.

 “You must go at dawn.
 Earlier if possible.
 But you are not like me.
 I think you need much sleep, eh?
 I am right?”
 He looked closely at us.
 “Yes,” he nodded to himself “I know I am right…”

 I was uncertain about Mr Ramesh’s advice.
-Mr Ramesh had earlier been unable to direct us to a restaurant only a few meters down the road from his hotel, giving us long and detailed directions to places that didn’t exist.
+He had earlier been unable to direct us to a restaurant only a few hundred yards down the road from his hotel, giving us long and detailed directions to places that didn’t exist.